lbl-srg/obc/specification/source/softwareArchitecture.rst

    skinparam componentStyle uml2

    package OpenStudio {
-     [HVAC System Editor]
-     package "Controls Design Tool" as ctl_des {
-       [Sequence Generator]
-       [CDL Exporter]
    }

+   package "HVAC/controls tool" as edi {
+     [Web-based GUI]
    }

-   database "Modelica\nSystem\nModel" as sys_mod {
-      database "Control\nModel" as ol_ctr
+   interface json as mod_jso_par

-      database "Plant\nModel" as plt
+   database "Modelica libraries" as mod_lib

+   edi <-> mod_jso_par : reads/writes json

+   mod_jso_par <-> mod_lib

+   package JModelica {
    }

-   database "CDL\nLibrary"

-   [CDL Parser]
-   ctl_des -r-> [CDL Parser]: uses

-   [HVAC System Editor] -> sys_mod: manipulates
-   [Sequence Generator] -> ol_ctr: generates initial\nblock diagram
-   [CDL Exporter] -> [JModelica]: parses AST

-   [JModelica] -> [CDL\nLibrary]: imports

-   [CDL Exporter] -> [CDL-Compliant\nSpecification]: exports
-   [CDL Exporter] -> [ol_ctr]: imports

-   note "E.g., add point lists, connect control to plant, etc." as ex_use [ol_ctr] .. ex_use
-   ex_use ..
-[HVAC System Editor]
+   OpenStudio -d-> edi : invokes
+   OpenStudio -d-> JModelica : invokes

+   JModelica -u-> mod_lib: loads

+   interface FMUs

+   JModelica -d-> FMUs : generates

+   package "Buildings Operating System" as BOS {
+     database "I/O drivers" as dri2
+     database "runtime environment" as rte2
+     database "operator interface" as opi2
+   }

+   package "Buildings Automation System" as BAS {
+     database "I/O drivers" as dri1
+     database "runtime environment" as rte1
+     database "operator interface" as opi1
+   }

+   BAS -u-> mod_jso_par : converts

+   BOS -u-> FMUs : imports

+   interface Hardware

+   BOS -d-> Hardware : I/O
+   BAS -d-> Hardware : I/O

 :numref:`fig_architecture_overall_ctrl_design`
 shows the overall
 software architecture of the controls design tool.
-The `OpenStudio` container indicates that the `Controls Design Tool` will be part of OpenStudio, thereby using the OpenStudio Modelica run-time to evaluate the open-loop and closed-loop control performance.
-This will also allow accessing the
-`HVAC System Editor` that is being developed for SOEP.

-The `Controls Design Tool` will contain two main modules:

- * A `Sequence Generator` that generates an initial control sequence that may later be adapted to a specific project, and
- * A `CDL Exporter` that exports a CDL-compliant specification.

-The `Controls Design Tool` will use a `CDL Parser` that parses the CDL library and CDL-compliant specifications.
+The `OpenStudio` invokes a Modelica to json parser which parses the Modelica libraries to `json`, and it invokes the `HVAC/controls tool`.
+The `HVAC/controls tool` reads the json representation of the Modelica libraries that are used.
+The `HVAC/controls tool` updates the json reprensentation of the model, and these changes will be merged into the Modelica model or Modelica package that has been edited.
+For exporting the sequence for simulation or for operation, `OpenStudio` invokes `JModelica` which generates an FMU of the sequence, or multiple FMUs if the sequence is to be distributed to different field devices.
+The `Building Operating System` then imports these FMUs.

+If a `Building Automation System` prefers not to run FMUs to compute the control signals, then it could convert the json format to a native implementation of the control sequence.

+Optionally, to aid the user in customizing sequences, a `Sequence Generator` could be generated.
+This is currently not shown in :numref:`fig_architecture_overall_ctrl_design`.
 The `Sequence Generator` will guide the user through a series of questions about the plant and control, and then generates a `Control Model` that contains the open-loop control sequence.
+This `Control Model` uses the CDL language, and can be stored in the `Custom or Manufacturer Modelica Library`.
-Using the `HVAC System Editor`, the user will then connect it to a plant model (which consist of the HVAC and building model with exposed control inputs and sensor outputs).
+Using the `HVAC/controls tool`, the user will then connect it to a plant model (which consist of the HVAC and building model with exposed control inputs and sensor outputs).
 This connection will allow testing and modification of the `Control Model` as needed.
-Hence, using the `HVAC System Editor`, the user can manipulate the sequence to adapt it to the actual project.
+Hence, using the `Schematic editor`, the user can manipulate the sequence to adapt it to the actual project.

-.. note:: The `Modelica System Model` will appear to OpenStudio
-          as any other Modelica model.
-          This will allow using
-          the OpenStudio SDK and OpenStudio measures.
-In fact, the `Sequence Generator` may use OpenStudio measures to instantiate the `Control Model`.

 We will now explain how a `CDL-Compliant Specification` is exported.
-The user (or a call from the OpenStudio SDK to the `Controls Design API`) will invoke export of a `CDL-Compliant Specification`, to be used for bidding, software implementation and verification testing.
+The user (or a call from the OpenStudio SDK to the `HVAC/controls tool`) will invoke export of a `CDL-Compliant Specification`, to be used for bidding, software implementation and verification testing.
-Then, the `CDL Exporter` will import the `Control Model` and parse its AST using JModelica.
-It will then export a `CDL-Compliant Specification` that consists of

- * the Modelica models in CDL (see :numref:`sec_cdl`),
- * an English language description in HTML, and
- * a point lists in JSON (used for downstream applications, and optionally generated if the `Control Model` contains point list)

-Note that from the `CDL-Compliant Specification`, only the models in CDL can be manipulated and reused upstream as the `Control Model`.
-The HTML and JSON are for information or further downstream processing only.
+To do so, the `HVAC/controls tool` will invoke the `Modelica to json parser`, which import a control sequence from the `Custom or Manfuacturer Modelica Library`, or from the `Buildings Library`, and exports it in json format.
+This json representation can then be converted to various formats as shown in :numref:`fig_cdl_export_formats`

 .. _fig_cdl_export_formats: